-Are you feeling the impact (positive or negative) of this past weekend’s Daylight Savings clock fall back?
-It’s not just you: Seasonal shifts, including Daylight Savings, can have a significant impact on our overall health.
+Are you feeling the impact (positive or negative) of the current temperature whiplash?
+It’s not just you: Seasonal shifts, can have a significant impact on our overall health.
 But if you’re experiencing worse-than-normal symptoms, it could be a sign of thyroid dysfunction.
 Here are a few ways seasonal changes can impact your thyroid—and what you can do about it.

 Symptoms of Thyroid Issues That Can Come With Seasonal Weather Changes

 If you’re a hypothyroidism or Hashimoto’s thyroiditis veteran, you know that an underactive thyroid can cause you to feel chilly when everyone else is comfortable.
 This increases during the fall and winter, when you might notice an increase in poor circulation, partially due to a slowed metabolism (heat is produced when your body burns calories—a slowed metabolism results in less calorie burning and less heat).
 That coldness also causes your blood vessels to constrict and allow less blood through.
 In practice, that looks like cold hands and feet, even if your environment is cozy.